-Why are our people wearing the X and Kente cloth today.
-Do the wearers know why they are wearing these?
+Why are our people wearing the x and Kente cloth today.
+Do the wearers know why they are wearing these?.
 Is it a fad and the thing to do?
 Do the they know the origins for the X and Kente cloth.
 The X originated from the Nation of Islam.
 It represents x-smoker, x-slave, x-drug addict and the elimination of worldly harmful habits.
 The X also represents the discarding of the of the whiteman's surnames.
-The Kente cloth is a multi-colored cloth that originated from Ghana.
+The Kente Cloth is a multi-colored cloth that originated from Ghana.
 It is worn for special occasions.
 The cloth was always draped over the body and placed on walls in the home.
-Before anyone should sell, buy or wear clothing, pins, hats etc., with these symbols one should learn of their origins.
-By doing this one will appreciate the articles, become more intelligent, and in some cases appreciate their ancestry.
+Before anyone should sell, buy or wear clothing, pins, hats etc., with these symbols one should sell, buy or wear clothing, pins, hats etc., with these symbols one should sell appreciate the articles, become more intelligent, and in some cases appreciate their ancestry.
 K.V.
+Williamson

-Williamson EDITORS NOTE; Letters to the Editor does not necessarily reflect the views of the paper.
-It is our readers forum to express their opinions.
-The BLACK CAT COLLECTIVE The communication is to introduce you to an effort which is in its embryonic stage and to solicit your support in insuring a healthy birth and fruitful life.
-The Black Cat Collective (B.C.C.) grows from the need to address the issue of sisters and brothers who are locked down in amerikkka, particularly here in New Jersey.
-Many of these arrests resulted from Civil/Human Rights and Black Power Movements (from the 60s to the 90s) which increased the number of Black Political prisoners (making the prison struggle a major part of the Black Liberation struggle) struggle).
+EDITORS NOTE; Letters to the Editor does not necessarily reflect the views of the paper.
+It is our readers Forum to express their opinions.
+The BLACK CAT COLLECTIVE

+The communication is to introduce you to an effort which is in its embryonic stage and to solicit your support in insuring a healthy birth and fruitful life.
+The Black Cat Collective (B.C.C.)grows from the need to address the issue of sisters and brothers who are locked down in amerikkka, particularly here in New Jørsey.
+Many of these arrests resulted from Civil/Human Rights and Black Power Movements (from the 60s to the 90s) which increased the number of Black political prisoners (making the prison struggle a major part of the Black Liberation wingle).
 We are presently in contact with sisters and brothers in all of the institutions of this state.
 Their needs are many, and resources are few.
 The Black Cat Collective is seeking people of conscious to participate in this endeavor.
-We are creating a cadre that will be responsible for maintaining contact with prisoners in general, and political prisoners in particular, imprisoned here in New Jersey.
-Envisioned is a disciplined type of communication based on principles designed to promote consciousness among all who are involved.
+We are creating a cadre that will be responsible for maintaining contact with prisoners in general, and political prisoners in general, and political prisoners in general, and political disciplined type of communication based on principles designed to promote consciousness among all who are involved.

 There will be a session to plan future directions soon.
-Anyone interested can respond by contacting: The Black Cat Collective P.O.
+Anyone interested can respond by contacting:

+The Black Cat Collective P.O.
 Box 1191 Newark, NJ 07101-1191 Attention: M.A.
-Smith SPECIAL TO BCNS LOCKED UP FOR MORE THAN TWO DECADES, FORMER PANTHER AGAIN DENIED PAROLE.
+Smith